 Childhood Obesity

+The NSLP has been revised through the Healthy Hunger Free Kids Act to offer more nutrient dense food options to all students across the United States with the hope of bettering health outcomes (Food and Nutrition Service, 2010).
 Childhood obesity affects almost all walks of life and many aspects of society.
 The percentage of children and adolescents affected by obesity in the United States has tripled since the 1970s (Centers for Disease and Control, 2021).
-This alarming statistic becomes ever more shocking when recognizing that 1 in 5 school-aged children and those from 6–19 years old in the United States are obese (Centers for Disease and Control, 2021).
+This alarming statistic becomes ever more shocking when recognizing that 1 in 5 school-aged children from 6–19 years old in the United States are obese (Centers for Disease and Control, 2021).
 With more and more children in the United States becoming overweight and obese, there is an urgent need to understand why this trend has increased so dramatically and what possible interventions exist.

 One factor that has shown to increase the prevalence of childhood obesity is environmental influence (Courtemanche, 2000).
 Many studies have linked household conditions to childhood obesity (Anderson et al., 2003; Guarnizo-Herreno et al., 2012; McIntosh et al., 2006).
 Time spent between children and their parents appears to be a significant contributing factor (McIntosh et al., 2006).
 In families with two working parents, children appear more likely to consume snacks, soft drinks, and less healthy restaurant meals (Anderson et al., 2003).
-Homemade meals tend to have less saturated fat and added sugar and have been found to contain more fresh fruit and vegetables (Ayala et al., 2008) than restaurant meals.
+Homemade meals tend to have less saturated fat and added sugar and have been found to contain more fresh fruit and vegetables than restaurant meals (Ayala et al., 2008).
 As a result, some researchers have asserted that the steady increase in double-income families over the past several decades is associated with obesity and poor nutritional health in children (Anderson, 2003; Courtemanche, 2009).
-The association between parents’ BMI and children’s BMI has grown stronger over time, providing further evidence that environmental factors have a role in explaining the dietary health of children (Anderson et al., 2007).
+The association between parents’ BMI (Body Mass Index) and children’s BMI has been shown to grow stronger over time, providing further evidence that environmental factors may have a role in explaining the dietary health of children (Anderson et al., 2007).